-7 Books to Read Before You Go Abroad (Including What Not to Do)
+7 Books to Read Before You Go Abroad

 This September, I'm heading off to Prague, where I'll be living for three months during study abroad.
 There are a thousand things I should be doing to prepare — shopping for clothes, learning about the Czech Republic, figuring out what's up with that exchange rate — so, naturally, I'm choosing to ignore all that and read a lot of books instead.
 To my happy surprise, though, I've discovered that my procrastination is actually paying off; while it may not have been my intention, it turns out that a fair number of my recent reads are actually pretty good preparation for my upcoming trip overseas.

 None of these books were travel guides, and most of them weren't even about studying abroad.
 Still, they all have definitely helped me get ready for my semester overseas, whether that meant figuring out which countries to visit or learning how to say "will you please pass the pasta?" in Italian.
 And sure, reading a bunch of novels isn't quite as crucial to travel preparation as learning about currencies or buying a new peacoat, but hey, it's something.
 At least, that's what I'm telling my mom every time she asks me what I've done so far to get ready for Prague.
 Seven books to read before studying abroad:

 It may seem odd to call a book about murder a must-read list for study abroad, but hear me out: Abroad is actually a great "what not to do while studying in Europe" read, thanks to its main character a) not living with her program b) making friends with drug dealers c) generally forgoing rational decision making and d) getting killed.
 Nothing like a book told from the perspective of Amanda Knox's victim to make you think twice about whom you befriend during study abroad.